aaron-wang/rcube-scan/README.md

     - Used in determining square center.
 - Cube mapping
   - How "confident" does the scan have to be?
-    - color % accuracy
+    - color percentage accuracy before moving on
-    - minimum # of frames
+    - minimum number of frames before moving on
   - Drawing of the cube preview on screen

 ## Inspiration